-Health care providers who do not know the patient very well or are not familiar with the POST form may not want to sign the POST form.
+Health care providers who do not know you very well or are not familiar with the POST form may not want to sign your POST form.

 You have other options you can explore.

 You or your health care representative should: